karanswarnakar/Collage-/README.md

 - Listing all topics
 - Add all DAA class code
 - Add Algo
 - Add Design and thinking
+- logic fix of internal loop